dj-nitehawk/MongoDB.Entities/Documentation/wiki/Transactions.md

 # ACID compliant transactions
-multi-document transactions are performed as shown below:
+multi-document transactions are performed like the following:

 ```csharp
 var book1 = new Book { Title = "book one" };